9 Ready-to-use Halloween lesson plans for in the classroom

 Which monsters are they going to hang on a Halloween night?
 That’s your students’ quest to find out.
 Here’s a Halloween hangman game example you can share with your students right away:

-5. Halloween story writing exercise
+5. Halloween theater

 The first wheel shows you some Halloween characters, the second wheel gives you a place or a “crime scene”, and the last wheel gives you a (murder) weapon or a Halloween object.